Feminist theory: History

 In her examination of myth, she appears as one who does not accept any special privileges for women.
 Ironically, feminist philosophers have had to extract de Beauvoir herself from out of the shadow of Jean-Paul Sartre to fully appreciate her.
 While more philosopher and novelist than activist, she did sign one of the Mouvement de Libération des Femmes manifestos.

 The resurgence of feminist activism in the late 1960s was accompanied by an emerging literature of concerns for the earth and spirituality, and environmentalism.
 This, in turn, created an atmosphere conducive to reigniting the study of and debate on matricentricity, as a rejection of determinism, such as Adrienne Rich and Marilyn French while for socialist feminists like Evelyn Reed, patriarchy held the properties of capitalism.
 Feminist psychologists, such as Jean Baker Miller, sought to bring a feminist analysis to previous psychological theories, proving that "there was nothing wrong with women, but rather with the way modern culture viewed them".

 Elaine Showalter describes the development of feminist theory as having a number of phases.
 The first she calls "feminist critique" – where the feminist reader examines the ideologies behind literary phenomena.
 The second Showalter calls "Gynocritics" – where the "woman is producer of textual meaning" including "the psychodynamics of female creativity; linguistics and the problem of a female language; the trajectory of the individual or collective female literary career and literary history".
 The last phase she calls "gender theory" – where the "ideological inscription and the literary effects of the sex/gender system" are explored".
 This model has been criticized by Toril Moi who sees it as an essentialist and deterministic model for female subjectivity.
 She also criticized it for not taking account of the situation for women outside the west.

 From the 1970s onwards, psychoanalytical ideas that have been arising in the field of French feminism have gained a decisive influence on feminist theory.
 Feminist psychoanalysis deconstructed the phallic hypotheses regarding the Unconscious.
 Julia Kristeva, Bracha Ettinger and Luce Irigaray developed specific notions concerning unconscious sexual difference, the feminine, and motherhood, with wide implications for film and literature analysis.

+In the 1990s and the first decades of the 21st century, intersectionality played a major role in feminist theory, leading to the development of transfeminism and queer feminism and the consolidation of Black, anti-racist and postcolonial feminisms, among others.
+The rise of the fourth wave in the 2010s led to new discussions on sexual violence, consent and body positivity, as well as a deepening of intersectional perspectives.
+Simultaneously, feminist philosophy and anthropology saw a rise in new materialist, affect-oriented, posthumanist and ecofeminist perspectives.